segmentio/analytics-next/packages/consent/consent-wrapper-onetrust/README.md

 The wrapper has different behavior based on the consent-model returned by onetrust consent-models:

-- "opt-in" - (strict, GDPR scenario) -- wait for explicit consent (i.e. alert )
+- **opt-in** - (strict, GDPR scenario) -- wait for explicit consent (i.e. alert box to be closed) before loading device mode destinations and initializing Segment.
+If consent is not given (no mapped categories are consented to), then Segment is not loaded.

-- "opt-out" - load as usual and then rely on the consent blocking middleware to block events
+- **opt-out** - Load segment immediately and all destinations, based on default categories.
+For device mode destinations, any analytics.js-originated events (e.g analytics.track) will be filtered based on consent.

-By default, opt-in / opt-out are based on the following table:
+- **default/other** - opt-out

 Default behavior can be _manually_ set by doing: